 Sub-major Group 12: Administrative and Commercial Managers includes the managers of organizational units that typically provide services or support functions across organizations.
 They may be managers of departments within companies or government departments, or the managers of small companies that provide these services to other organizations.
 The recruitment manager of a large corporation and the manager of a small company that provides recruitment services to other organizations are both classified in ISCO-08 Unit Group 1212: Human Resource Managers, as they have primary skills in common.
 In ISCO-88 the former would have been classified in Sub-major Group 12: Corporate Managers, and the latter in Sub-major Group 13: General Managers.
 Managerial occupations that require high levels of skill in administrative, financial or commercial matters are thus now classified in a single sub-major group and are identifiable at unit group level according to the particular professional and technical skills required.

-Sub-major Group 13: Production and Specialized Services Managers, is for managers responsible for management of the production of the goods or services provided by the organization that they work in.
+Sub-major Group 13: Production and Specialized Services Managers is for managers responsible for management of the production of the goods or services provided by the organization that they work in.
 Managers of departments in large organizations or managers of small organizations focused on the production of goods, or of specialized services (except administrative and commercial services), are thus included in a single sub-major group and organized into minor groups or unit groups according to the type of specialized production or service provision.

-ISCO-88 Unit Group 1221: Production and Operations Department Managers in Agriculture, Hunting, Forestry and Fishing, has been replaced with a new minor group containing two unit groups, as shown below.
+ISCO-88 Unit Group 1221: Production and Operations Department Managers in Agriculture, Hunting, Forestry and Fishing has been replaced with a new minor group containing two unit groups, as shown below.
 This group is restricted to those who manage production in large-scale enterprises such as ranches and plantations that typically have a hierarchy of managers.

 131 Production Managers in Agriculture, Forestry and Fisheries